Azzu Mate Kole II: Chieftaincy and socioeconomic initiatives

-In 1976, Nene Azzu Mate Kole II visited Gerlingen in Germany, the hometown of Johannes Zimmermann (1825 –1876), a philologist, linguist and Basel Missionary who translated the Bible into the Ga language and published a grammar book.
+In 1976, Nene Azzu Mate Kole II visited Gerlingen in Germany, the hometown of Johannes Zimmermann (1825–1876), a philologist, linguist and Basel Missionary who translated the Bible into the Ga language and published a grammar book.
 Zimmerman had lived in Odumase Krobo during his sojourn in colonial Ghana in the mid-nineteenth century.

 Role in national development

-He was appointed a member of the government's Central Advisory Committee on Education (1946–1951) and released stool lands for the establishment of the Mount Mary Training College and the University of Ghana's Agricultural Research Station at Kpong.
+Mate Kole was appointed a member of the government's Central Advisory Committee on Education (1946–1951) and released stool lands for the establishment of the Mount Mary Training College and the University of Ghana's Agricultural Research Station at Kpong.

 From 1947 to 1954, he served on the Legislative Council which later evolved into the National Assembly under the provisions in the Electoral College which gave representation to the Provincial Council of Chiefs.
 In 1948, he was part of the Gold Coast delegation to Lancaster House in London which made a case to the British government for self-government.

 Other national committees he served on include: Blackhall Committee on Native Courts; the West African Institute of Science and Industry (1942–1945); University College of Ghana Council (1958–1960); the Wartime Economic Committee of the Gold Coast and management board member of the West African Cocoa Research Institute.
-He was the President of the Eastern Provincial Council of Chiefs (1947); Deputy Chairman of the Chieftaincy Secretariat (1966); and Chairman of the National Advisory Committee (1968).
-He had three stints as the chairman of the board of Governors of his alma mater, Achimota School.
+He was the president of the Eastern Provincial Council of Chiefs (1947); deputy chairman of the Chieftaincy Secretariat (1966); and chairman of the National Advisory Committee (1968).
+He had three stints as the chairman of the board of governors of his alma mater, Achimota School.

 Additionally, he was a key member in all the constitution drafting and approving bodies between 1949 and 1973.
 He was a member of the Coussey Committee on Constitutional Reforms.
-In 1969, he was the Deputy Speaker of the Blay Constituent Assembly which discussed and drafted the National Constitution of the Second Republic.
-In this role, he lobbied for the establishment of the National House of Chiefs as the mouth piece for traditional rulers in Ghana.
+In 1969, he was the deputy speaker of the Blay Constituent Assembly, which discussed and drafted the National Constitution of the Second Republic.
+In this role, he lobbied for the establishment of the National House of Chiefs as the mouthpiece for traditional rulers in Ghana.

 He was involved with the ideation, planning and execution of the Volta River Project which led to the building of the Akosombo Dam.
 Mate Kole was the first paramount chief appointed to first Board of Trustees of the Volta River Authority under the chairmanship of Ghana's first president, Kwame Nkrumah, serving on the board for ten years.
 Years earlier in 1954, he played a role in the building of the Kpong Water Works that provided water treatment plants for the residents of Manya Krobo.

 Mate Kole was instrumental in the establishment of the Ghana Cocoa Board.
 Specifically, he chaired the Joint Provincial Council of Chiefs Committee that looked at problems facing the Gold Coast cocoa industry, culminating in the publication of Mate Kole Report, the passage of the Cocoa Marketing Board Ordinance in 1947 and finally the establishment of the current Cocoa Marketing Board.